-This course meets in two nine-week sessions, in conjunction with Health 9.
 The emphasis is on physical fitness and team sports taught through a development approach with the following activities: basketball, football, soccer, softball, volleyball, weight room activities, recreational games, tumbling, team handball, and physical fitness testing.
+This course is taken in conjunction with Health 9.